Introduction

 - Mobile-First Design: HRIS access is rapidly shifting to mobile apps, allowing employees and managers to handle tasks like approval workflows and payslip viewing from anywhere.

-- Focus on Employee Experience (EX): The new generation of HRIS prioritizes a seamless, consumer-grade experience, moving beyond just being a tool for HR administration to being a genuine platform that supports the employee journey.
+- Focus on Employee Experience (EX): The new generation of HRIS prioritises a seamless, consumer-grade experience, moving beyond just being a tool for HR administration to being a genuine platform that supports the employee journey.

 - Augmented Analytics: Systems will move from simply reporting data to telling HR leaders what the data means and providing proactive, actionable recommendations.